t0mpr1c3/DAKexport/EXPERIMENTS.md

 Experiments can also be performed in the reverse direction.
-For example, the header can be edited directly to verify the meaning of header codes in the resulting file.
+For example, the header can be edited directly to verify the effect of header codes in the resulting file.